hbc/HBC_master/funders/index.md

 title: "Funders"
 ---

-Work at the HBC is funded by individual labs as well as through collaborations with research groups, institutions and companies.
+Work at the HBC is funded by individual labs and collaborations with research groups, institutions and companies.

 -----